-Fully contained ensuite rooms with Foxtel, 4G WIFI and Telstra phone coverage available for all residents.
-There are also well-equipped recreational facilities, including a swimming pool, fully equipped gym, two squash courts, two multi-use sports courts (tennis, basketball, indoor soccer/cricket), mini golf, pool and table-tennis tables and a lawned gazebo area for special functions.
+Village rooms are all fully-contained ensuite, with Foxtel, 4G WIFI and Telstra phone coverage available.
+There are well-equipped recreational facilities, including a swimming pool, gym, two squash courts, two multi-use sports courts (tennis, basketball, indoor soccer/cricket), golf practice driving nets, pool and table-tennis tables and lawned gazebo area for special functions.

-An active Social Club organises special events throughout the year including family visits over Christmas.
+An active Social Committee organises a variety of events throughout the year, including family visits over Christmas.

-There is a very special Gold Lounge where residents can watch a movie or catch up with friends in a quiet and comfortable lounge setting and a music room for musicians to practice in sound proof rooms or get together with others and enjoy a jam session.
+A soundproof music room is available for camp residents to enjoy their instrument solo or get together with others to enjoy a jam session.
 Bring your own instruments or use Gold Fields’ provided equipment.

-The Goanna and Granny Smith deposits were discovered in 1979 by CSR Ltd. In 1988 Placer Pacific acquired CSR’s 60 percent interest with the remaining 40 percent held by Delta Gold NL.
+The Goanna and Granny Smith deposits were discovered in 1979 by CSR Ltd. In 1988, Placer Pacific acquired CSR’s 60% interest, with the remaining 40% held by Delta Gold NL.

-In 1989, mining at the GSM commenced in the Granny Smith pit and continued in subsequent years with the development of the Goanna pit, the Windich pit and nearby satellite pits.
+In 1989, mining commenced in the Granny Smith pit and continued in subsequent years with the development of the Goanna and Windich pits and nearby satellite ore bodies.
 First gold was poured in 1990.

 Access to the Wallaby underground mine is via a portal established within the completed Wallaby open-pit.
 The mine operation is trackless, with underground truck haulage via the pit ramp to the surface.

-Two primary underground mining methods are used, with minor adjustments to suit localised geometry; Inclined Room and Pillar (IRP) is used in areas with a moderate dip (10° to 35°) and moderate width zones (four to six metres), and Transverse Long-hole Stoping (TLHS) is used in zones which are thicker (six metres to 15m) with variable dips.
-Two other mining methods are used to a lesser extent: Narrow Vein Long-hole Stoping may be applied in some areas with the benefit of reduced planned footwall dilution, and Bulk Long-hole Stoping is used in thicker zones (15m plus) under varying dip conditions.
+Two primary underground mining methods are used, with minor adjustments to suit localised geometry; Inclined room and pillar (IRP) is used in areas with a moderate dip (10° to 35°) and moderate width zones (four to six metres), and transverse long-hole Stoping (TLHS) is used in zones which are thicker (six metres to 15m) with variable dips.
+Two other mining methods are used to a lesser extent: Narrow vein long-hole stoping may be applied in some areas with the benefit of reduced planned footwall dilution, and bulk long-hole stoping is used in thicker zones (15m plus) under varying dip conditions.
 In Zone 110 and Z120 paste fill is used to confine extracted stope hanging walls.

 The annual production of the Wallaby mine is in-excess of 250,000 ounces per year.

 The Granny Smith process plant has a capacity of 3.0 million tonnes per annum.
 The plant was originally commissioned in 1990 to treat oxide gold ores mined from the Goanna, Granny Smith, and Windich pits.
-The plant has been periodically upgraded, with the last expansion completed in 2001/2002 to facilitate processing of the sulphide ore mined from the Wallaby underground deposit.
+The plant has been periodically upgraded, with the last expansion completed in 2015 to include a Gravity Circuit specifically designed to treat ore from the Wallaby underground deposit.